perphywoo/ruby_view_server/readme.md

 In this section we will add a simple text box and button asking visitors to enter their name we can then pull that data from the "request" object from the server and render a message to the user.

 Since we're building the html from the server we have access to the request (req) local variable inside of our erb.
-If you look at the class of the req object you'll see it is a WEBrick::HTTPRequest, and if you search for WEBrick::HTTPRequest docs you will find the [WEBrick::HTTPRequest documentationn](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/WEBrick/HTTPRequest.html).
-Here we see that if we call `query` on this object wee will get the query returned as a hash.
+If you look at the class of the req object you'll see it is a WEBrick::HTTPRequest, and if you search for WEBrick::HTTPRequest docs you will find the [WEBrick::HTTPRequest documentation](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/WEBrick/HTTPRequest.html).
+Here we see that if we call `query` on this object we will get the query returned as a hash.
 In your layout add this somewhere:

         <%= @request.query.inspect %>